DylanPina/RUCS-Hub/README.md

 - **Anonymous Reviews**: Students can review and rate courses and professors anonymously.
 - **Student Authentication**: Uses student emails for authentication to ensure that only Rutgers students can post reviews.
-- **Course and Professor Ratings**: View aggregated ratings and reviews for courses and professors.
+- **Course & Professor Ratings**: View aggregated ratings and reviews for courses and professors.
-- **Search and Filter**: Easily search for and filter courses and professors based on various criteria.
+- **Search & Filter**: Easily search for and filter courses and professors based on various criteria.
 - **Upvote/Downvote Reviews**: Users can upvote or downvote reviews to highlight the most helpful ones.
+- **Subscribe to Courses & Professors**: Recieve notifications when a course or professor you are subscribed to recieves a new review.
 - **Report Reviews**: Users can report inappropriate or offensive reviews for moderation.

 ## Usage